yellowmessenger/documentation/docs/cookbooks/studio/regressiontest.md

 ---
-title: NLU automated testing
-sidebar_label : NLU automated testing
+title: Intents, FAQs and Utterances automated testing sidebar_label : Intents and Utterances automated testing
 ---

 Instead of creating utterances manually, you can now auto-generate them and run test utterances in bulk.
 Before publishing, you can test these utterances to check whether each one is mapped to the respective intents.